inductiva/inductiva/inductiva/coastal/README.md

 The bathymetry is ready to be used in a simulation scenario.
-In this case, we set the wave source location to the west boundary of the domain (i.e. the lower x boundary), with a wave amplitude of 0.1m and a wave period of 5.5 s:
+In this case, we set the wave source location to the west boundary of the domain (i.e. the lower x boundary), with a wave amplitude of 0.1m and a wave period of 5.5s:

 ```python
 scenario = inductiva.coastal.CoastalArea(bathymetry=bathymetry,